 2. For expensive art, get a professional appraisal before you insure it.

 When to seek the counsel of a professional is a matter of personal choice.
-To some, eleven thousand dollars is not a great sum.
+To some, $11,500 is not a great sum.
 To others, it’s a whole lot.
 I generally counsel people who come to me for such evaluations, that beginning around the one to two thousand dollar point, one needs to be thinking about a professional appraisal.
 Most people cannot really afford a loss of $2,000 and would need help to recover.

 The secret to recovering is this: have a thoughtful, relevant and timely appraisal in hand at the time you sign for the insurance, not after a loss.
 Why do battle with an insurance company, when it can be avoided at the start?
 Insurance companies are like any other, in that they are in business to make a profit, and paying unsubstantiated claims are an invitation to warfare.